youtube/cobalt/starboard/README.md

 You may also choose to copy either the Desktop Linux or Raspberry Pi ports and work backwards fixing things that don't compile or work on your platform.

-For example, for `bobbox-mipsel`, you might do:
+For example, for `bobbox-armel`, you might do:

     mkdir -p src/third_party/starboard/bobbox
-    cp -R src/starboard/stub src/third_party/starboard/bobbox/mipsel
+    cp -R src/starboard/stub src/third_party/starboard/bobbox/armel

 Modify the files in `<binary-variant>/` as appropriate (you will probably be coming back to these files a lot).